enteleform-releases/SublimeText--SlideNav/README.md

 ### DEMO

 This GIF has 3 components:
-* Top-Left: A Vysor clone of my Android phone screen.
+* __Top-Left:__ A Vysor clone of my Android phone screen.
 I am running the entire demo from my phone, using the included preset for UnifiedRemote.
-* Bottom-Left: A keycapture window displaying all commands which are being executed by UnifiedRemote
+* __Bottom-Left:__ A key-capture window displaying all commands which are being executed by UnifiedRemote
-* Right: SlideNav in action
+* __Right:__ SlideNav in action

 ![Overview](https://raw.githubusercontent.com/Enteleform/_README_RESOURCES/master/ST_SlideNav/Overview.gif)
 ( click to zoom in )